Kuhn's Equivalence Theorem for Games in Product Form: Introduction

 Trees are perfect to follow step by step how a game is played as any strategy profile induces a unique play: one goes from the root to the leaves, passing from one node to the next by an edge that depends on the strategy profile.
-On the other hand, the notion of product games (W-games) does not require an explicit description of the play temporality, and the product form replaces the tree structure with a product structure, that unlocks a new set of concepts and mathematical machinery for the study of games.
+On the other hand, the notion of games in product form does not require an explicit description of the play {temporal ordering}, and the product form replaces the tree structure with a product structure.

-We claim that games in product form display the following appealing features.
-Not having a hardcoded temporal ordering makes mathematical representations less constrained, hence more general.
-Beliefs and transition probabilities can be introduced in a unified framework, and extended to the ambiguity setting and beyond.
-Having a product structure enables the possibility of decomposition, agent by agent.
-As a first step in a broader research program (sketched in the Conclusion section), we illustrate our claim with a proof of the celebrated Kuhn's equivalence theorem for games in product form: we show that, for W-games, perfect recall implies the equivalence between mixed and behavioral strategies; we also show the reverse implication.
+{Games in product form display the following features.
+By focusing on agents (each with an action set and an information field), they offer a different way to model strategic interactions.
+Having a product structure enables the possibility of decomposition, agent by agent.} Beliefs and transition probabilities can be introduced in a unified framework, and extended to the ambiguity setting and beyond.
+To illustrate the potential of games in product form and the analytic techniques used, we provide a statement and a proof of the celebrated Kuhn's equivalence theorem in the case of continuous action sets: we show that perfect recall implies the equivalence between mixed and behavioral strategies; we also show the reverse implication.

 The paper is organized as follows.
 In Sect.~\ref{Witsenhausen_intrinsic_model}, we present a slightly extended version of Witsenhausen's intrinsic model.
 Then, in Sect.~\ref{Games_in_product_form}, we propose a formal definition of games in product form (W-games), and define mixed and behavioral strategies.
 Finally, we derive an equivalent of Kuhn's equivalence theorem for games in product form in Sect.~\ref{Kuhn_Theorem}.
-The proofs are relegated in Sect.~\ref{Proofs_of_the_main_results}.

-In the paper, we adopt (except for the Alice and Bob models) the convention that a player is female (hence using ``she'' and ``her''), whereas an agent is male (``he'', ``his'').
+The proofs\footnote{ The proof of Theorem~\ref{th:KET} in~\S\ref{Proof_of_Theorem_th:KET} (sufficiency of perfect recall to obtain equivalence between mixed W-strategies and behavioral strategies) is decomposed into four lemmata and a final proof.
+The proof of Theorem~\ref{th:reciproq} in~\S\ref{Proof_of_Theorem_th:reciproq} (necessity) is decomposed into three lemmata and a final proof.
+In the published version of this paper, the proofs of the seven lemmata are not given.
+They appear however in the online additional material. } are relegated in Sect.~\ref{Proofs_of_the_main_results}.